On Zero-Dimensional Glicci Monomial Ideals: Main Results

-Let $R = k[x,y,z]$ be a polynomial ring over a field $k$.
+\begin{customlemma}{}{3.2}{} Let $R = k[x,y,z]$ be a polynomial ring over a field $k$.
 Let $I$ be an $m$-primary monomial $R$-ideal with $\mu(I) \leq 7$.
-Then $I$ is homogeneously glicci via a sequence of G-links with monomial ideals in each second step.\\
+Then $I$ is homogeneously glicci via a sequence of G-links with monomial ideals in each second step. \end{customlemma}